CumulusNetworks/docs/content/cumulus-linux-40/Installation-Management/Upgrading-Cumulus-Linux.md

 If you are using {{<link url="Multi-Chassis-Link-Aggregation-MLAG" text="MLAG">}} to dual connect two switches in your environment, follow the steps below to upgrade the switches.

+You must upgrade both switches in the MLAG pair to the same release of Cumulus Linux.

 {{%notice warning%}}

 For networks with MLAG deployments, Cumulus Networks only supports upgrading to Cumulus Linux 4.0 from version 3.7.10 or later.
 If you are using a version of Cumulus Linux earlier than 3.7.10, you must upgrade to version 3.7.10 first, then upgrade to version 4.0.
 Version 3.7.10 is available on the